nipkownix/re4_tweaks/README.md

  * **Fix sniper zoom** - When playing with keyboard and mouse, this fixes an annoying bug which would cause your camera to be off-center after you zoomed in with a sniper rifle.

- * **Restore pickup screen transparency** - Restores a missing effect that was present on the GameCube and Wii versions of RE4, but has been missing since the game was ported to Xbox 360.
+ * **Restore pickup screen transparency** - Restores a transparency effect that was present on the GameCube and Wii versions of RE4, but has been missing since the game was ported to Xbox 360.
 	* Comparison: [Before](https://i.imgur.com/AdP9AtK.jpg) | [After](https://i.imgur.com/BSKjq6b.jpg)

+* **Disable post processing** - Disables post processing effects such as motion blur and the "color filter" option.
+Most notably, it disables the game's forced FXAA, making the image much sharper and clearer.
+The anti-aliasing option found in the settings menu is unaffected.

+ * **Disable film grain** - Disables the film grain overlay that is present in most sections of the game.

  * **Flip items in your inventory using the keyboard** - Creates key bindings to flip (not just rotate) items when playing with a keyboard and mouse, just like you can do if you play with a controller.
     * Default bindings: